-- 20. After the relevant minimum retention period (identified at 9 & 10), and provided you have the Client's authority, you review the file to decide whether it may be safely destroyed.
+- 20. After the relevant minimum retention period (identified at 8 & 9 in the Transaction Files Code), and provided you have the Client's authority, you review the file to decide whether it may be safely destroyed.
 You might consider retaining separately and for a longer period the authority from the Client. - 21.
-If the matter involved a mortgage, then it is likely you will want to take into account any specific requirements of the particular lender.

-22. Items 9 and 10 of the Code provide minimum periods of time for which documents should be retained.
+If the matter involved a mortgage, then it is likely you will want to take into account any specific requirements of the particular lender. - 22.
+Items 8 and 9 of the Transaction Files Code provide minimum periods of time for which documents should be retained.
 Due to increasingly diverse relationships, people living longer, and growing challenges/disputes regarding a testator's wishes, you may wish to consider retaining will documentation for much longer.
 Some entities may store the original documentation for 50 years from its creation, until the individual making the will would have reached 100 years of age, or indefinitely.
 It is likely to prove beneficial to record all contact pertinent to the transaction/service provision e.g. client's intentions, family dynamics etc. in case a (probate or other) dispute should arise in the future.